russellmendonca/maesn_suite/maesn/README.md

 Training :

 `python train.py <algo> --env <envName>`, where algo can be Maesn or LSBaseline, envName can be Ant, Pusher or Wheeled.
 Hyperparameters can be set in the hyperparam_sweep file.
-For the LSBaseline, the `fast_learning_rate` must be set to 0.
+For the LSBaseline, the `fast_learning_rate` must be 0.

 Testing :